stakater/mto-docs/content/learn/namespace-based-multi-tenancy.md

 ## Where it stops being enough

-- A tenant is genuinely untrusted or actively adversarial
+- A tenant **holds cluster credentials** and is untrusted or adversarial
 - A tenant needs its own CRDs, or a conflicting version of a shared one
 - A tenant needs cluster-admin-like autonomy inside its own boundary
 - A regulatory or contractual requirement demands infrastructure separation
 - A tenant's scale or lifecycle justifies its own cluster

+The first point carries a condition that is easy to miss.
+If tenants never reach the Kubernetes API — because a portal, an API or a logical control plane sits in front — then how much you trust them says nothing about whether the cluster may be shared.
+Service providers and telecommunications platforms commonly serve entirely external customers from one shared cluster for exactly this reason.
+See [Deployment Models](../overview/deployment-models.md#when-tenants-never-touch-the-cluster-api).

 For these, see [Deployment Models](../overview/deployment-models.md), which covers virtual clusters, hosted control planes and dedicated clusters, and where each fits.